hyuabot-developers/hyuabot-backend-python/hyuabot/transport/shuttle/timetable/README.md

 ### Bus stop

-* `shuttleA`: The bus stop at Shuttlecock to go to Hanyang University at Ansan Station
+* `shuttleIn`: The bus stop at Shuttlecock to go to Hanyang University at Ansan Station or Ansan Bus Terminal
-* `shuttleB`: The bus stop at Shuttlecock to go to Express bus terminal at Ansan
+* `shuttleOut`: The bus stop at Shuttlecock coming from Hanyang University at Ansan Station or Ansan Bus Terminal
-* `shuttleC`: The bus stop at Shuttlecock to go to Dormitory
 * `subway`: The bus stop at Hanyang University at Ansan Station
-* `terminal`: The bus stop at Express bus terminal at Ansan
+* `terminal`: The bus stop at Ansan Bus Terminal
 * `dorm`: The bus stop at Dormitory in Hanyang University ERICA

 ### Bus type

 * `toSubway`: The bus to go to Hanyang Univeristy at Ansan Station
-* `toTerminal`: The bus to go to Express bus terminal at Ansan
+* `toTerminal`: The bus to go to Ansan Bus Terminal
 * `cycle`: The bus for cycle route

 ### Semester